jackschnair/dataviz-project-proposal/README.md

 For this project, can I explore multiple visualizations instead of expanding on just this one?
 I think there's a lot of neat stuff to explore with this data but none of it is that in depth enough to justify complex visualizations.
 Maybe a can be proved wrong here, but I think I would rather do more varied visualizations instead of keep going down this one path.

+## Current thoughts

+I ended up trying to do multiple kinds of visuals in one to make my dataset more interesting.
+I think this is a good compromise for doing more visualization with a straight forward dataset.

 ## Milestones